stackbsd/neutron-bsdbridge/README.md

 - ARP is not inspected
 - Only IPv4 subnets are served by the DHCP agent
 - Only IPv4 subnets, routes and floating IPs are handled by the L3 agent
-- Distributed and HA routers are not supported
+- Distributed routers probably won't be supported

 ## Host requirements